 This material is copyrighted by Kirby Moore.
 Reproduction without permission is prohibited.
 To support my business and blogging efforts, please visit my website.
 More recently, I have begun teaching Astrology classes on Trauma-Informed Astrology, see http://www.traumainformedastrology.com for more!
 Thank you for visiting!

 On my way back from Ladakh, on the plane, I had the good fortune to watch the movie “Bucket List” with Jack Nicholson and Morgan Freeman – where Morgan Freeman’s character (who is reserved, family-oriented and modest) meets Jack’s character (who is entitled, wealthy and spoiled) in the hospital when the two of them are ill.
 What follows is a comical adventure as these aging characters realize life is short and you have to do what is on your dream list – which one of them calls their Bucket List.
 I have heard some people say they did not like this movie, but I feel that with the right perspective, one can glean something productive from many movies – even large budget Hollywood types.
 So I got to writing my own Bucket List.
 Keep in mind this was written in July 2008, so I will add some hindsight-oriented commentary to the list items.
-(By the way, I recommend this movie.)
+(By the way, I recommend this movie, at least slightly.)

 1) Circumambulate Mount Kailash (Kang Rinpoche)

 2) See and Tour and Make a Pilgrimage to the Potala Palace

 3) Make a Pilgrimage to Drikung Til Monastery in Tibet (the Drikung lineage “Mother Ship”)

 4) Visit and Pilgrimage to Dehra Duhn India to see His Holiness, Songtsen Library and Chang Chub Ling

 6) Go to a World Cup Soccer Match

 7) Have child(ren) and be as good a father / coach as possible